arononak/pagedout-institute/ARTICLE_GIT_STAMP.md

 # Git Stamp - Flutter advanced versioning tool

 In the standard approach to software development, we release subsequent versions by increasing versions.
+It used to be version 1, 2, 3...
+Then someone came up with the idea of ​​making 2 parts of the version major.minor.
 An example here is the famous Windows 3.11.
 Currently, the most popular division is into three parts: major.minor.patch. https://en.wikipedia.org/wiki/Software_versioning